Skip to Content

 Importance of a Title Search

 “A title search checks for problems that could cloud the property’s ownership.
-With foreclosures, these issues are common due to the previous owner’s financial troubles – and you don’t want to inherit their debts,” says Glick.
+With foreclosures, these issues are common due to the previous owner’s financial troubles, and you don’t want to inherit their debts,” says Glick.

-This important step takes place during the closing process, and any problems uncovered must be resolved before the home can officially change hands.
+This important step takes place during the closing process, and any uncovered problems must be resolved before the home can officially change hands.

 Title Insurance